Low Tech, High Life

 The 2009 photographs Cablepunk #1 and Cablepunk #2 by Stephen Oravec are the first two artistic works to take the label, while the first published cablepunk work of fiction is Stephen Oravec’s Cinderella Cablepunk (2014).
 The titles of these works were meant to give some prominence to the word as marking a deliberate artistic style.
 Cablepunk Press, in turn, takes its name from Cinderella Cablepunk, the original mission of the Press being the publication of fairytale fantasy fiction in cablepunk worlds.

 Also in 2009, Stephen Oravec adopted the name Cablepunk as his PlayStation Network gamer alias for the PlayStation 3.
 This moniker would be used sporadically as a gamer alias until being re-adopted in 2016.
-In 2017, this video game-centric use of the word evolved into the Ready For Adventure and Wards Save Lives live streaming series.
-(Which will resume someday.)
+In 2017, this video game-centric use of the word evolved into the Ready For Adventure and Wards Save Lives live streaming series which in turn were replaced with Cablepunk TV in 2019.

 In 2015, Stephen Oravec tweeted, “I realize now cablepunk was my reaction to seventh generation video game consoles and their wireless controls.”

-The Finnish game developer Housemarque revealed in 2016 they were calling the visual style of their forthcoming Nex Machina “Cablepunk,” with game director Harry Krueger explaining, “Cablepunk is basically retro-Cyberpunk.”
+Use of the term and growth of the subgenre were no longer limited to Stephen Oravec’s works when, in 2016, Finnish game developer Housemarque revealed they were calling the visual style of their forthcoming Nex Machina “Cablepunk,” with game director Harry Krueger explaining, “Cablepunk is basically retro-Cyberpunk.”
 In previewing Nex Machina for Endgaget in December 2016, Aaron Souppouris described cablepunk as “a darker take on the cyberpunk climes of Akira and Ghost in the Shell.”
+Nex Machina would release on June 20, 2017 as the first cablepunk video game labeled so by its creators.